aGHz/wealltube-web/README.md

 to watching progress (for which it uses the cache service, possibly persisted periodically to the DB).

-The content service simply keeps track of videos that are available, with related metadata and location in storage.
+The content service simply keeps track of videos that are available, along with related metadata and file storage locations.

 ### Technology recommendations